 One of the many examples being ‘Learnings & Education’.
 When you make a big switch by intelligently combining digital and traditional management methods, you do it for both – business leaders and their employees.
 Therefore, thorough coaching and team training on the subject is important and more of a necessity.

 A recent Forbes article argues that the term ‘performance motivation’ is much better than ‘performance management.’
-Performance motivation more closely links an individual’s responsibilities with their broader impact on the business.
+Performance motivation goals at workplace closely links an individual’s responsibilities with their broader impact on the business.
 It’s the same way OKRs in performance management strategies relates with personal OKRs, and together they are set in relation to broader business OKRs.

 This way each employee is able to clearly visualise their individual work contribution and what impact it is creating on business overall.
 Moreover, this is a great way in outlining everyday activities and responsibilities attached to individual roles.
 In fact, it helps in career development as employees will have an exact description of how their contribution is closely tied to business KPIs.
 It will further make it clear why their role exists and how it impacts the company’s overall performance.